matthewbranan/TBmodelpoc_shinyapp/README.md

-# prior0.5_shinyapp
+# TBmodelpoc_shinyapp
-An R Shiny application that allows the user to estimate the prior probability that one should use in a scenario tree in order for that prior to be uninformative given the sample size and design prevalence used.
+An R Shiny application that demonstrates the potential features in a web-based (or R-based) GUI for an underlying disease freedom model.
+Allows user to input standard quantities (sample size, number positive by screening test, number postive by confirmatory test, sensitivity and specificity of the test) and produces outputs in graphic, table, and numeric form.

 Run in R by copy-pasting the following code into the R console:

   install.packages("shiny", dependencies = TRUE)

-  shiny::runGitHub("matthewbranan/prior0.5_shinyapp")
+  shiny::runGitHub("matthewbranan/TBmodelpoc_shinyapp")